autowarefoundation/autoware.universe/planning/behavior_path_start_planner_module/README.md

 - **Clearance from stationary objects**: Maintaining an adequate distance from stationary objects positioned in front of and behind the vehicle is imperative for safety.
 Despite the path and stationary objects having a confirmed margin, the path is deemed unsafe if the distance from the shift start position to a front stationary object falls below `collision_check_margin_from_front_object` meters, or if the distance to a rear stationary object is shorter than `back_objects_collision_check_margin` meters.

   - Why is a margin from the front object necessary?
     Consider a scenario in a "geometric pull out path" where the clearance from the path to a static obstacle is minimal, and there is a stopped vehicle ahead.
 In this case, although the path may meet safety standards and thus be generated, a concurrently operating avoidance module might deem it impossible to avoid the obstacle, potentially leading to vehicle deadlock.
 To ensure there is enough distance for avoidance maneuvers, the distance to the front obstacle is assessed.
-Increasing this parameter can prevent immobilization within the avoidance module but may also lead to the frequent generation of backward paths or geometric pull out path, resulting in routes that may seem unnatural to humans.
+Increasing this parameter can prevent immobilization within the avoidance module but may also lead to the frequent generation of backward paths or geometric pull out path, resulting in paths that may seem unnatural to humans.

   - Why is a margin from the rear object necessary?
     For objects ahead, another behavior module can intervene, allowing the path to overwrite itself through an avoidance plan, even if the clearance from the path to a static obstacle is minimal, thus maintaining a safe distance from static obstacles.
 However, for objects behind the vehicle, it is impossible for other behavior modules other than the start_planner to alter the path to secure a margin, potentially leading to a deadlock by an action module like "obstacle_stop_cruise" and subsequent immobilization.
 Therefore, a margin is set for stationary objects at the rear.